anthonycaccese/art-book-next-es-de/README.md

    * Screenshots
    * Box Cover Images
    * Marquee (Wheel) Images
-* Other media is optional and will be used in cases where one of the above is missing (for example Title Screen images will be used if screenshots are missing)
+* Other media is optional and may be used in cases where one of the above is missing

 ### Versions for other ES forks:
 * If you use Retropie... then check out the version [here](https://github.com/anthonycaccese/art-book-next-retropie).